Demogorgon: Dungeons & Dragons

 Demogorgon first appeared in the original edition of Dungeons and Dragons, in Eldritch Wizardry (1976), and has appeared in every subsequent edition of the game.
-He has also appeared in other Dungeons & Dragons products, such as in the novel Archmage by R.A.
-Salvatore and in the video game Baldur's Gate II: Throne of Bhaal.
+Already in 1976 miniatures of Demogorgon were produced by Minifigs based on "Gygax's specifications and Dave Sutherland's illustration from Eldritch Wizardry."

-In television
+Stranger Things

-Demogorgon is the name given to the otherworldly antagonist of the Netflix original show Stranger Things, which began airing in 2016.
-This name is inspired by the Dungeons & Dragons creature.
+Demogorgon is the name given to the otherworldly creature which appeared in the Netflix original show Stranger Things, which began airing in 2016.
+The namesake is the Dungeons & Dragons creature.